rreed/polyglot/README.md

 21. Find the sum of all amicable numbers less than 10000.
 (R)
 22. Find the sum of all "name scores" in a provided file.
 (Bash)
 23. Find the sum of all the positive integers which cannot be written as the sum of two abundant numbers.
 (Kotlin)
+24. Skipped for now because the next one interested me more. :)
+25. Find the index of the first Fibonacci number with 1000 digits.
+(Dart)